 The legs have strong round bone in proportion to the size of the dog, and round feet.
 He has moderate angulation fore and aft.
 The hindquarters are well muscled and have a well turned stifle allowing for his amazing agility.
 This should be obvious when he moves at a trot with his balanced reach and drive.

-The Tenterfield is predominantly white with black, tan or liver markings.
-Tri colouring that is white with black markings and tan and on the cheeks, above the eyes and/or tan breeches is also common.
-Tenterfields can also come as a liver tri colour which is predominately white with liver and/or tan markings on the cheeks, above the eyes and/or breeches.
+The Tenterfield is predominately white with black, tan or liver markings.
+Tri-colours, that is white with black markings and tan and on the cheeks, above the eyes and/or tan breeches is also common.
+Tenterfields can also come as a liver tri-colour which is predominately white with liver and/or tan markings on the cheeks, above the eyes and/or breeches.
 Brindle markings acceptable but not preferred.
 Full colour coats are not acceptable.
 The skin should always be pigmented, especially if the dog is almost all white.

-As a newly developed breed the standard allows a large size variation between 10 - 12 inches (25.5 - 20.5 cms).
-However because the Tenterfield was formerly called the 'Mini Foxie', the ideal height of 11 inches 11 inches (28 cms) should be closely adhered to in order to retain the correct breed type.
+As a newly developed breed the standard allows a large size variation between 10 - 12 inches (25.5 - 30.5 cms).
+However because the Tenterfield was formerly called the 'Mini Foxie', the ideal height of 11 inches (28 cms) should be closely adhered to in order to retain the correct breed type.

 As the wonderful temperament of the 'Mini Foxie' won the hearts and minds of many small children such as me, their popularity grew to firmly establish their place in many Australian family homes.
 The attached picture of a ball game is evidence of their sense of fun!